suleman-mahmood/qalam/README.md

 - Input codebase, outputs a file within the token limit
 - Use treesitter to get python functions names from all the project files in  the targeted codebase
-- Make one huge file for next step
+- Generate a list of documents for next step
-	- Either treesitter creates relationship
+	- Use treesitter to create relationship between documents
-	- Or choose a format for a file and store all the information inside it
+	- Store all the information inside each document

 #### Step 2, Embeddings
 Vectorise data into db

-- Vectorise the above file
+- Vectorise the above documents into pinecone db
-- Store this in vector db, use pinecone db for simplicity

 #### Step 3, Code Plan
 User prompt + context -> Code plan